diggr/daft/README.md

       - platforms
 ```

-* data_directory: directory for the raw source datafiles (e.g. generated via the fetch command)
+* data_dir: directory for the raw source datafiles (e.g. generated via the fetch command)
-* export_direcotry: directory for the stadardized dataset exort
+* export_dir: directory for the stadardized dataset exort
-* datasets: configuration for the fetchers (api-keys etc.)
+* sources: configuration for the fetchers (api-keys etc.)
 * export: configuration for the standardized dataset export (fields must be spezified in the respective dataset reader classes)
+* api: list of datasets available through the api

 ## Reader classes